ress059/ecu/doc/timer_h/index.rst

   Timer List Order

+Starting at HEAD, the service function iterates over timers in the linked list.
+The current timer's value is checked.
+If it has expired, the iteration continues and the next timer is checked.
+Otherwise the function can immediately exit, as an ordered list guarantees the remaining timers have also not expired.
-This makes :ecudoxygen:`ecu_tlist_service() <ecu_tlist_service>` an O(N) function where N = the number
+This makes :ecudoxygen:`ecu_tlist_service() <ecu_tlist_service>` an O(N) function
-of **expired** timers, **not** the total number of timers.
+where **N = the number of expired timers, not the total number of timers.**
 Following off of the above code snippet:

 .. code-block:: c

-    ecu_tlist_service(10); /* Function exits as soon as non-expired timer (t3) is reached. */
+    /* Function exits as soon as non-expired timer (t3) is reached. */ ecu_tlist_service(&tlist, 10);

 .. figure:: /images/timer/tlist_service_order_n.svg
   :width: 600
   :align: center

   Timer Service O(N)

-Starting at HEAD, the service function iterates over timers in the linked list.
-The current timer's value is checked.
-If it has expired, the iteration continues and the next timer is checked.
-Otherwise the function can immediately exit, as an ordered list guarantees the remaining timers have also not expired.

 To maintain this order, every :ecudoxygen:`ecu_tlist` stores an **absolute** timestamp (:ecudoxygen:`ecu_tlist::current`) to keep track of time.
 This stored value is incremented by the